 John’s Guide for Gay Cruising in Sitges

 But of course, a vacation in the Spanish town Sitges is not “only” about intimate encounters and cruising.
 Besides unique nature and national parks in this part of Spain with spectacular hiking possibilities, gay tourists should visit definitely visit Barcelona for some South European hot summer nights, culture, and sightseeing.

 For many European travelers of the LGBTQ+ community, especially for bears and bear lovers, Sitges is the LGBTQ+ and gay-friendliest destination in the world.
 Don’t forget to bookmark this Sitges Gay Cruising Guide for your gay adventures!
 Also, we cannot wait to go back there…

 Do you want to know more about our gay travels around the world?
 Stay tuned on Facebook, Twitter, YouTube, Pinterest, and Instagram.
 See you again in Spain, in Barcelona, in Sitges, on Gran Canaria, or somewhere around the world!
 Karl & Daan & John.

 Do you like it?
 PIN IT!

 Disclaimer: The contents of this website were written with due diligence and by the author’s best knowledge.
-Please be always aware of the local laws and behavioral guidelines regarding cruising in public and public sexual encounters even on the beach, in the forest, or wherever it might happen.
+Please be always aware of the local laws and behavioral guidelines regarding cruising in public and public intimate encounters even on the beach, in the forest, or wherever it might happen.
 Our cruising guides and cruising stories are not intended to support unlawful behavior but aim to add an adventurous note to your trip.